kleosr/cursorkleosr/README.md

 ## Acknowledgments

 Special thanks to:
-- @atalas for the Cursor IDE Profile
+- @atalas for the Cursor IDE Community User
-- @Guayusa for the Cursor IDE Profile
+- @Guayusa for the Cursor IDE Community User
-- @stevejb for the Cursor IDE Profile
+- @stevejb for the Cursor IDE Community User
-- @AaronAgility for the Cursor IDE Profile
+- @AaronAgility for the Cursor IDE Community User
-- @davesienk for the Cursor IDE Profile
+- @davesienk for the Cursor IDE Community User
-- @Marlon for the Cursor IDE Profile
+- @Marlon for the Cursor IDE Community User
+- @DiGI for the Cursor IDE Discord Server
+- @ZaZ fopr the Cursor IDE Discord Server
 - Contributors to the original `kleosr/cursorkleosr` concepts

 ## License